AugustinaGonja/strength_stack/TESTING.md

 **[Solved & Known Bugs ](#solved--known-bugs)**

 ---
-Chrome DevTools was incredibly helpful throughout the testing process, enabling quick troubleshooting.
-While building the website, I kept track of bugs as they arose.
+Chrome DevTools was incredibly helpful throughout the testing process, enabling quick troubleshooting.<br>While building the website, I kept track of bugs as they arose.

 I also attempted to use Django Testing , to build automated tests for my forms .